-The report must be based on the approved work plan for the PhD programme, submitted in connection with the application for admission.
-The report will state any deviations from the plan, including changes in funding, coursework, publication plans, study abroad plans and academic progress of the project in general.
+The report must be based on the approved work plan for the PhD programm, and will state any deviations from the plan, including changes in funding, coursework, publication plans, study abroad plans and academic progress of the project in general.

 Like all emloyees at UiS, PhD candidates will also receive a formal appraisal.
 The head of department carries out the appraisal interviews for candidates employed at UiS.
-The progress report can be a natural starting point for these conversations.
+The progress report can be a natural basis for these conversations.